ndeely/JavaWordsGame/README.md

 To solve this problem, the ARP table entry for this IP address must be deleted or updated.

 TCP/IP and Ethernet:
-In the TCP/IP model, ethernet is part of layer 2, the data-link layer.
-It provides a set of standards to allow devices to communicate with each other and send information at high speeds.
-These standards ensure that devices can communicate with each other to create and send frames between nodes on a network, with features such as error checking to ensure frames are not lost in the process.
+In the TCP/IP model, ethernet (also known as IEEE 802.3 or CSMA/CD) is part of layer 2, the data-link layer.
+It provides a set of standards to allow devices to communicate with each other over a network and send information at high speeds.
+These standards ensure that devices can communicate with each other to create and send frames between nodes on a network, with features such as collision detection to ensure frames are not lost in the process.
 The nodes are identified by the unique MAC addresses provided by the NIC on each device.
 These MAC addresses are included in each frame when it is created at the data-link layer.

 1)	https://networkencyclopedia.com/horizontal-cabling/